onedata/op-worker/docs/veilCluster/erlang_modules/veil_modules/control_panel/rest_routes.rst

 Function Index
 ~~~~~~~~~~~~~~~

-	* :ref:`route/1 <rest_routes;route/1>`
+	* :ref:`route/1 <rest_routes:route/1>`

 Function Details
 ~~~~~~~~~~~~~~~~~

-	.. erl:module:: rest_routes
+	.. _`rest_routes:route/1`:

-	.. _`rest_routes;route/1`:
+	.. function:: route([binary()]) -> {atom(), binary()}

-	.. erl:function:: route([binary()]) -> {atom(), binary()}
+		:noindex:

 	 This function returns handler module and resource ID based on REST request path.
 The argument is a list of binaries - result of splitting request subpath on "/".
-Subpath is all that occurs after `" /rest/ /"' in request path.
+Subpath is all that occurs after '"<host>/rest/<version>/"' in request path.
 Should return a tuple: - the module that will be called to handle requested REST resource (atom) - resource id or undefined if none was specified (binary or atom (undefined)) or undefined if no module was matched